hajimes/mmh3/docs/api.md

 architectures is required, such as when calculating hash footprints for web services.

+Support for no-GIL mode (officially introduced in Python 3.14) was added in version 5.2.0.
+However, thread safety under the no-GIL variant has not been fully tested.
+Please report any issues you encounter.

 ## Basic Hash Functions

 The following functions are used to hash immutable types, specifically